openhealthcare/openhealthcare.org.uk/source/_posts/2015-03-11-opal-macros.markdown

-Not only does this help us all understand one another better, which is so vital to delivering high quality digital services, but it also often introduces clinicians to tools that reward superusers with advanced functionality.
+Not only does this help us all understand one another better, which is so vital to delivering high quality digital services, but it also often introduces clinicians to tools that reward power users with advanced functionality.
 Once you've learnt [markdown](https://help.github.com/articles/github-flavored-markdown/) once, typing information into text boxes that will get rendered in a web browser is never quite the same again.
 You start *expecting* that the web based [clinical digital services](http://opal.openhealthcare.org.uk)